ragavanrajan/myProtractorTestingApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

+Clone the project in to your local.
+To run the Protractor Test > type ng e2e ( Check E2E folder ) for the test cases

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.